javascript-tutorial/translate/Readme.md

 Happy translating!

 ## Adding a maintainer

 If you are currently a maintainer of a translation and want to add another member, send a pull request to this repo updating `langs/{lang-code}.json`, where `{lang-code}` is the language code of the repo you want to be a maintainer of.

 If you are interested in becoming a maintainer for a translation, please ask one of the current maintainers if they would like to add you.
-While different maintainers can have different requirements, usually they look for people who have already contributed to the translation already, either by translating or reviewing.

-## Before publishing
+## Publishing

-1. Review your translations and make sure that the pages listed in "Core Pages" are fully translated.
-Run the site yourself locally to make sure there are no bugs or missing translations.
-2. ask {TBD} to add {lang-code}.reactjs.org as a subdomain.
-3. submit a PR to [reactjs/reactjs.org](https://github.com/reactjs/reactjs.org) adding the language in the dropdown (once we make it).
-4. Celebrate! 🎉🌐
+When the translation is at least 50% finished, please create an issue in this repository with a request to publish.
+You're good! 👏

 ## Acknowledgements

-The syncing scripts and the translation bot are based off of and iterated upon [react.org-translation](https://github.com/reactjs/reactjs.org-translation) by @tesseralis.
+The syncing scripts and the translation bot are based off of [react.org-translation](https://github.com/reactjs/reactjs.org-translation) by @tesseralis.